getsentry/sentry-docs/docs/pricing.rst

 Paid
 ~~~~

-Every paid plan includes 50,000 of reserved event capacity per month.
+Every paid plan includes 50,000 reserved events per month.
 Additional capacity can be purchased as on-demand or reserved.
 Reserved capacity can be upgrade mid-month and consumed capacity will be recalculated based on the new reserved capacity level.

 Trial
 `````